tomcatmanager/tomcatmanager/docs/interactive/settings.rst

-  prompt = "tm> "                      # displays before accepting user input quiet = false                        # suppress all feedback and status output status_prefix = "--"                 # string to prepend to all feedback output status_spinner = "bouncingBar"       # style of status spinner from rich.spinner
+  prompt = "tm> "                      # displays before accepting user input quiet = false                        # suppress all feedback and status output status_prefix = "--"                 # string to prepend to all feedback output status_animation = "bouncingBar"     # style of activity spinner from rich.spinner
   status_suffix = "..."                # suffix to append to status messages
   status_to_stdout = false             # status information to stdout instead of stderr syntax_theme = "monokai"             # pygments syntax highlighing theme